bn4t/bn4t.me/content/post/creating-a-new-website.md

 ---

+### Update

-**Edit:** I later switched to Gitlab pages instead of Netlify for the sake of simplicity.
+Later on I switched to Gitlab pages for automatic deployment, just because it's simpler and everything is in the same place.
+I also put cloudflare in front of my Website to enable their cdn and caching, which signifficantly decreased the loading time of the page (especially the caching).